Solar limb faculae: intensity contrast from two vantage points: Conclusions

 We extend the analysis of \citealt{Albert2023Faculae} to high-resolution SO/PHI-HRT observations taken as Solar Orbiter emerged from behind the Sun from Earth's viewpoint, approaching the Sun-Earth line, approximately co-rotating with the Sun.
 SO/PHI-HRT followed a facular region observed roughly at disc centre from the SO/PHI perspective.
 The same region, as the Sun rotated into view, appeared at different angles in SDO/HMI, ranging from the limb to $\mu \sim 0.8$.
 Our study has two main components: (1) a direct comparison of the facular observations near the limb (as seen by SDO/HMI) and at disc centre (as observed by SO/PHI-HRT), and (2) an analysis of the facular contrast as a function of the associated $B_{\mathrm{LOS}}$ and $\mu$ obtained by combining the two viewpoints.
 The results thus obtained are compared with those from just a single viewpoint.

 Comparing the $B_{LOS}/\mu$ of the region measured at the limb by SDO/HMI with that measured at disc centre by SO/PHI-HRT and re-projected to the limb, we find that facular regions at the limb exhibit a polarity reversal in their line-of-sight magnetic fields, consistent with the findings of \citealt{Pietarila2010Expansion}.
 Here we have verified this behaviour for the first time from a second viewpoint.
 This is best explained by the expansion of the magnetic field of individual unresolved faculae with height.
 Groups of such faculae form a “facular bouquet” configuration (\citealt{Pietarila2010Expansion}).
 In this configuration, flux tubes at the periphery of facular areas (adjacent to quiet Sun regions) are more inclined than those at the centre of the facular complex.
 This large-scale organisation is discernible in the observations and gives rise to the observed polarity reversal, when viewed at large angles.
 As a result of the expansion with height, most of the magnetic field lines in facular regions are not directed normally to the local solar surface, even if on average that is the case.
 Consequently, the line-of-sight component of the magnetic field carries insufficient information to describe the magnetic field in faculae \citep[see also,][for a more detailed discussion]{Leka2017BLOStoBr}.
-A similar study could of course be conducted based on the strength of the vector magnetic field ($|\vec B|$) to avoid such biases at the limb (and indeed, in preliminary analysis we find very similar results to Fig. \ref{Fig:CurvesVsMu}), however the higher noise levels strongly limit the applicability of that method.
+In principle, a similar analysis could be performed using the strength of the vector magnetic field ($|\vec B|$) to mitigate biases at the limb; however, the higher noise levels in $|\vec B|$ considerably limit the applicability of this approach.

 As a consequence of the differences in the derived magnetic field, facular identification methods based on $B_{LOS}$ produce substantially different facular maps from disc-centre and limb perspectives.
 In the first observation of our time series (corresponding to the largest viewpoint separation) we find that fewer than half ($44\%$) of the faculae identified at disc centre are successfully detected at the limb.
 Many faculae associated with weaker magnetic fields are missed ($56\%$ of disc-centre facular pixels), while false positives also occur, accounting for $27\%$ of the disc-centre facular map when re-projected to the limb.
 These false positives falsely associate a significant amount of non-facular signal with magnetic features in single-viewpoint near-limb intensity contrast studies.